The Host-Pathogen Game: an evolutionary approach to biological competitions: The Host-Pathogen Game

 with $z = (p^b - p^h)$ and $s(0)$ is the initial amount of infected cells in the organism.
+Here, in principle, some conditions could lead the system towards an oscillatory dynamics like the one emerging in models like that of Lotka-Volterra.
 However, as before described, the complexity of the HPG entails numerical simulations are mandatory to investigate its behavior.